Absolute Martian Manhunter

-Absolute Martian Manhunter is a superhero psychological horror comic book maxiseries published by DC Comics, based on its character Martian Manhunter.
-The series is written by Deniz Camp and illustrated by Javier Rodríguez, and was released on March 26, 2025 as part of DC's Absolute Universe (AU) imprint.
+Absolute Martian Manhunter is an superhero horror comic book miniseries published by DC Comics, based on its character Martian Manhunter.
+The series is written by Deniz Camp and illustrated by Javier Rodríguez, and was released on March 26, 2025, as part of DC's Absolute Universe (AU) imprint.
 It is the fifth series from the imprint released in order, and is second in the second batch of Absolute titles, following Absolute Flash and continuing with Absolute Green Lantern.

 Plot

 A year after FBI Agent John Jones moves into Middleton, he is caught in a suicide bombing but miraculously survives.
 To the dismay of his wife Bridget he decides to continue working, subconsciously making realizations about those close to the bomber.
 When checking in on his mute son Tyler, he points towards a clay figure of a green "martian".
-John begins noticing the multi-colored smoke around people, and when he's talking with the bomber's mother, he breathes in the smoke and experiences the bomber's childhood memories.
+John begins seeing multi-colored smoke around people, and when he's talking with the bomber's mother, he breathes in the smoke and experiences the bomber's childhood memories.
 He runs out into the streets to see the smoke coming out from everyone, as the Martian enters John's mind.

 The Martian introduces himself as an otherworldly consciousness, conceptualized in John's head as the familiar imagery of a green alien from Mars; he wishes to work with John in uncovering increasing social unrest in Middleton, which it suspects is being done by an outside force.
 John is able to use "Martianvision" to see inside the thoughts and memories of the people around him.
 A shooter named Trigger Taylor heads to Certa Street, a Syrian neighborhood known to the locals as Little Damascus, and begins shooting civilians under suspicion of them being aliens, forcing John and the Martian to head to the scene.
 The Martian dives into Taylor's mind, allowing John to learn more about him, and he approaches Taylor as his childhood friend Clyde Toomis to defuse the situation.
-The martian discovers the psychological anomaly that feeds off Taylor's bigotry and quickly destroys it, but he is killed by a police officer.
+The Martian discovers the psychological anomaly that feeds off Taylor's bigotry and quickly destroys it, but he is killed by a police officer.
 The Martian realizes that the anomaly was planted by the White Martian, another cosmic entity intent on sowing anti-life within the people of Middleton.

-John investigates the immolation of 24 homeless people at the hands of 24 unrelated people, noting the white cloud of smoke covering the perpetrators' eyes.
-He tries to talk to his son during the night, but is interrupted by the sight of several buildings going up in flames.
-Using Martianvision, John realizes that the acts of arson are meant to burn down the philosophical concept of home and shelter, and heads to the next target, the Sunnyside Hotel, the city's largest homeless shelter.
-While the Martian fights the traumas of the people inside as John evacuates them to safety, a burning figure arrives, warning the Green Martian that the White Martian knows where it is hiding.